orionnelson/Wff-Calculator/README.md

 `1.
 Every well formed formula is atomic (that is, an element of the core set) or starts with the left bracket symbol ‘(’.`

 `2.
-Equivelent number of left and right brackets in the formula.`
+Equivalent number of left and right brackets in the formula.`

 `3.
 In every proper initial segment of a well formed formula, the number of left brackets ‘(’ is larger then right brackets `